Professor of Transport and Health Modelling

 Programme lead – Public health modelling

-Dr James Woodcock is a Principal Research Associate at CEDAR and leads the Public Health Modelling group.
-James works with models to help understand both the health impacts of changes to how we travel and how we eat and to understand how such changes might occur.
+Prof James Woodcock leads the Public Health Modelling group.
+James develops models to help understand the health impacts of changes to how we travel and how such changes might occur.

 PhD, MSc, BA(Hons)